By: Marilyn L. Davis

 Flannery O’ Connor said that anyone who has survived childhood has enough material to write for the rest of his or her life.
 Maybe your childhood was grim and horrible, but grim and horrible is okay if it is well done.
 Don’t worry about doing it well yet, though.
 Just get it down.”

-Taking the Plunge and Getting It Down
+Taking the Plunge and Getting It Down on Paper

 When I took the plunge and started writing my memoir, Finding North: A Woman’s Journey from Addict 2 Advocate, I wrote selected memories from various ages to get a feel for any backstories.
-Some made the manuscript, others did not.
-But each of them helped me gain insight and amplify thoughts and feelings which are vital in a memoir.
+Some made the manuscript; others did not.
+But each of them helped me gain insight and amplify thoughts and feelings, which are vital in a memoir.

 We periodically need to have a cathartic experience.
 Taken from the Greek word, κάθαρσις, it is the purification and purging of emotions, especially self-pity and fear, and writing a memoir is that cathartic experience.

 Augustine of Hippo was a Romanized Berber Philosopher, who combined philosophy and religion during his life.
-His most famous work is entitled: Confession, where he states, “The confession of evil works is the first beginning of good works.” ― Augustine of Hippo
+His most famous work is Confession, where he states, “The confession of evil works is the first beginning of good works.” ― Augustine of Hippo

 That was eye-opening to me that the idea of confessing has been part of the philosophical understanding for this long.